thebobrhett/BackupMediaLog/README.md

 BackupMediaLog
 ==============

-Simple MS Access application for tracking backup media.
+Simple MS Access application for tracking a variety of backup media (CD, DVD, Tape, etc) with reports to find by location or nodename.